HamzahAlrawi/Performium/README.md

 This was built because a client had requested performance analysis of over 20,000 pages.
 Other tools did not satisfy my needs; hence Performium

-Expected/normal DOM time (or anamoly retryer) will re-test the page if the DOM loading time is higher.
+Expected/normal DOM time (or anomaly retryer) will re-test the page if the DOM loading time is higher.
 Sometimes the same page will load slowly once, but fast a hundred times; so we need to re-test the page again to get a proper reading.

 Future implementations:
 -Checking response code